Class GridProcess#

 - GridProcess.cptOrography()[source]#

-Linear Theory of Orographic Precipitation following Smith & Barstad (2004).
+Linear Theory of Orographic Precipitation following Smith & Barstad (2004), solved directly on the unstructured mesh in parallel.

 Please refer to the original manuscript of Smith and Barstad (2004) to understand the model physics and limitations.